The Message of Frozen 2: Get Your Loves In Order! (Why Everyone Is Wrong About Frozen, Part Two).

 Kristen Bell Shares Far More Than Her Voice With Her Character of Anna in Frozen 2.

-Anna has indeed made a false god of Elsa, for no family member can offer redemptive significance to you any more than a romantic partner can.
+In Frozen 2, Anna has indeed made a false god of Elsa, for no family member can offer redemptive significance to you any more than a romantic partner can.

 And what happens?
 Elsa, from up on that pedestal, ultimately disappoints Anna bitterly when she forces her away from her on what must be a personal quest.